vrishank-03/VAULT-Semantic-Search/README.md

         require('dotenv').config();
         const API_KEY = process.env.GEMINI_API_KEY;
         ```
-        And remove the line where you hardcoded the key.

 6.  **Run the Application Stack:**
     * **Terminal 1 (Database):** Start Docker Desktop, then run: